-The server checks whether an incoming DHCPv4 packet includes the vendor class identifier option (60) or an incoming DHCPv6 packet includes the vendor class option (16).
-If it does, the content of that option is prepended with "VENDOR_CLASS" and the result is interpreted as a class.
-For example, modern cable modems will send this option with value "docsis3.0" and so the packet will belong to class "VENDOR_CLASS_docsis3.0".
+Some classes are builtin so do not need to be defined.
+The main example uses Vendor Class information: The server checks whether an incoming DHCPv4 packet includes the vendor class identifier option (60) or an incoming DHCPv6 packet includes the vendor class option (16).
+If it does, the content of that option is prepended with "VENDOR\CLASS\" and the result is interpreted as a class.
+For example, modern cable modems will send this option with value "docsis3.0" and so the packet will belong to class "VENDOR\CLASS\docsis3.0".